Biohazardyee/courses/Year 2/English/Period 4/Celeste.md

 Additionally, AI can enhance video game graphics through AI-powered upscaling tools, improving textures and resolution in older or lower-quality games.
 This technology is already being used in remastered editions and emulation to provide a more polished and immersive experience.

 ### Conclusion

+Video games have evolved a lot since the 1960's to become what we know now.
+All these games/console/legacy have been developped by programmers, from all around the world.
+All of them trying to be more innovative than the previous generation.
+There's still a lot to come for video games, it's a promising future right?
+But, ethics should be considered, could AI one day create video games on its own?
+Many programmers and video game industry could lose a lot of employees.